manuelschmidt/playing-for-data/README.md

 1. Use CMake to build zlib <PFD_DIR>/renderdoc/renderdoc/3rdparty/zlib
 2. Use CMake to build IlmBase (located at <PFD_DIR>/renderdoc/renderdoc/3rdparty/openexr/IlmBase) Disable the NAMESPACE_VERSIONING option.
+   Set CMAKE_INSTALL_PREFIX to your preferred directory.
-3. Compile IlmBase
+3. Compile IlmBase by building the INSTALL target.
-4. Use CMake to build OpenEXR (located at <PFD_DIR>/renderdoc/renderdoc/3rdparty/openexr/OpenEXR) Make sure that ILMBASE_PACKAGE_PREFIX in CMake is set to the install directory of IlmBase.
+4. Use CMake to build OpenEXR (located at <PFD_DIR>/renderdoc/renderdoc/3rdparty/openexr/OpenEXR) Make sure that ILMBASE_PACKAGE_PREFIX in CMake is set to the install directory of IlmBase (the one you specified as CMAKE_INSTALL_PREFIX in the 2nd step).
-   In Windows, building the INSTALL project in your IlmBase solution should install it to C:/Program Files/ilmbase Disable the NAMESPACE_VERSIONING option.
+   Disable the NAMESPACE_VERSIONING option.
+   If you built zlib in a separate build directory, copy the zconf.h from that directory to the ZLIB_INCLUDE_DIR
 5. Compile OpenEXR.
-Make sure that the ilmbase libraries (Half, IlmThread) are on your library search path, otherwise compiling the IlmImf project may fail with some cryptic error ("cmd.exe" exited with code -1073741515).
+Make sure that the ilmbase libraries (Half, IlmThread) are on your library search path (for setting the path under windows see Preparation 2. below), otherwise compiling the IlmImf project may fail with some cryptic error (Visual Studio returns '"cmd.exe" exited with code -1073741515').

 Preparation (renderdoc):
 -------------------------------------------------------------------------------